 - Why Huevsite.
 4 concrete differentiators.

-The proposal goes out with a short message and an invitation to a 15-minute review call 24-48 hours later.
-That call closes 70% of deals — the proposal does the heavy lifting, the call only unblocks doubts.
+Sent with a short message + invitation to a 15-minute review call 24-48 hours later.
+That call closes 70% of deals.

 Stage 3 · Kickoff (week 1)

-Kickoff = 50% deposit collected, access to a direct channel (1-on-1 email or Slack, no intermediaries), and delivery of 3 things in week one:
+Kickoff = 50% deposit collected, access to a direct channel (1-on-1, no PMs), delivery of 3 things in week one:

 - Visual moodboard.
-8-12 specific references for how the product will feel.
-Not generic Pinterest moodboards — real references the client can compare against.
+8-12 specific references.
+Not generic Pinterest — real references the client can compare.

 - Information architecture.
 Which pages, what sections per page, what CTA per section.
-In plain text, no design yet.
+Plain text, no design yet.
 This is the scope contract.

 At the end of week 1, the client signs (literally or via written approval) the moodboard, palette and architecture.
 If they don't sign, I don't move to visual design.
 This avoids the classic "I see it finished and I don't like it" in week 5.